lyckantropen/torchlight/README.md

 The context manager adds instrumentation to the module and transforms that replaces the `forward` method (or `__call__` if the former is not present) that times the actual execution of the module at hand.
+It does not execute any of the transforms or do any inference on the model itself, this is assumed to happen within the active context.

 After the context manager is released, the timing data is accumulated and can be summarized by using methods `summarize_table` and `summarize_tree`.